03 LVN HISTORY

 In Nuremberg, the old free imperial city, where the electors until today are revolving around emperor

-This line apparently descends from the Drossenfeld Lochner’s, they are closely related to the Lochners of Huettenbach and the Bohemian Lochners of Palitz, and move to Nuremberg in the late 14th century.
-They are referred to as an “upper class family with imperial fiefdom” – and of aristocratic origin (see above detail towards the coat-of-arms of LVN: donor picture of the Lochner-Pirckheimer family “Resurrection of Christ” – today hanging in the Museum for Franconia, Wuerzburg – edited by Katharina Brütting called Lochner).
-The first Lochner to be mentioned in the registers of Nuremberg (Standbuecher) at those times is in 1378 (“Cunz Lochner”?)
+This line apparently descends from the Drossenfeld Lochner’s, they are closely related to the Lochners of Huttenbach and the Bohemian Lochners of Palitz, and move to Nuremberg in the late 14th century.
+They are referred to as an “upper class family with imperial fiefdom” – and of aristocratic origin (see above detail towards the coat-of-arms of LVN: donor picture of the Lochner-Pirckheimer family “Resurrection of Christ” – today hanging in the Museum for Franconia, Wurzburg – edited by Katharina Bruetting called Lochner).
+The first Lochner to be mentioned in the registers of Nuremberg (Standbuecher) at those times is in 1406: Eberhard Lochner (of Drossenfeld).

-With John I Lochner, a pharmacist, and his wife Christina Holzberger, he has a son of the same name, John II Lochner.
-This Lochner line commissions two paintings that nowadays are hanging in museums in England and Wuerzburg and are of huge art historical value, and so an authentic image of Lochners have been preserved from the Middle Ages.
+With John I Lochner, a pharmacist at Nuremberg’s Burgstrasse 1, and his wife Christina Holzberger, he has a son of the same name, John II Lochner.
+This Lochner line commissions two paintings that nowadays are hanging in museums in England and Wurzburg and are of huge art historical value, and so an authentic image of Lochners have been preserved from the Middle Ages.
 According to the art historian Anna Moraht, Berlin, „… the inventory of Franconian paintings from the middle of the 15th century is relatively manageable – for this reason alone, the Lochner-Pirckheimer donor painting from around 1465 is a real treasure!“[1]

 This is particularly underlined by the text of the letter Prof. Dr. Claudia Maertl (Ludwig Maximilian University of Munich) refers to in the introduction of her contribution to the Pirckheimer Yearbook 2003 for Renaissance and Humanism Research (Volume 18) about